cineasta-js/cineasta-cli/README.md

 ### How?

-CineastaJS is a framework on top of `create-react-app`, so you have to install it too.
+cineastaJS is a framework on top of `create-react-app`, so you have to install it too.

 ```
 $ yarn global add create-react-app cineasta-cli